 What to consider when choosing a DaaS provider

-Although these seven are not the only DaaS services out there, they provide a good cross section of the market and should serve as a solid starting point for evaluating DaaS providers.
-The choice between products will depend on an organization's specific needs and current circumstances.
+Although these seven DaaS services are not the only available options, they provide a good cross section of the market and should serve as a starting point for evaluating DaaS providers.
+The choice between products depends on an organization's needs and current circumstances.

 For example, organizations deeply invested in the VMware ecosystem might lean toward VMware Horizon Cloud, especially if they maintain a Horizon VDI implementation.
 However, an organization invested in the Microsoft/Azure ecosystems is more likely to gravitate toward Azure Virtual Desktop, especially if their Windows licenses already include Azure Virtual Desktop.